+Г Disease (IMD);

-Disease (IMD); • Is approved to Authorize (MA) al
+Is approved for another AHCCCS Medical Assistance (MA) program;

-Assistance (MA) Gets credital coverage;
+• Gets creditable overage;

-Is adopted;
+• Is adopted;

-Cannot be lo mail is returned a agency as undel to the
+Cannot be located and nail is returned to the gency as undeliverable;

-Does not pay monthly premiur ·
+• n Does not pay the nonthly premium;

-Fails to coop erate;
+• Fails to cooperate;

-Was ineligibl time of the initial enrollment; or
+Was ineligible at the me of the initial enrollment; or

-Voluntarily w from the prograr
+• fi Voluntarily withdraws rom the program.

-Term Definition

-Guaranteed Enrollment Period A period of enrollment applied the first time

-a customer is ever enrolled with an

-AHCCCS Complete Care (ACC) plan or

-qualifies for KidsCare.
+Term Definition A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS Complete Care (ACC) plan or qualifies for KidsCare.